rdotnet/rdotnet-onboarding/README.md

 * HelloWorld
 * Sample1 is taken from the R.NET web site, a simple statistical T-test
 * Sample2 is mostly for issues diagnosis at this stage
+* WebApplicationRdn: Started as a way to diagnose often reported issues - since greatly expanded by skyguy94
 * Optimization: Adapted from my day work; simplified calibration and optimization problem.
 Shows various ways to call an R function including vectorized function evaluations.
 * Tutorial1: To Be Determined